Valranf/Project---DUVAL-FELIS-CHERMAIN/chatbot_dcf/README.md

 ###1- Project's Presentation

-	this project is a chatbot and his goal is to help you find a park in Prague that suits you.
+	This project is a chatbot and his goal is to help you find a park in Prague that suits you.
 This chatbot will find you the best park to do your jogging or the more beautifull see spot...

 ###2- Technologie use